NR

 IS IT REASONABLE TO USE BEST ENDEAVOURS?

 A party to a contract often tries to qualify its obligations or promises by saying that it will use reasonable endeavours to do something.
 The other party frequently reacts by asking for an undertaking to use best endeavours.
+In both cases you need to look at the surrounding circumstances – in deciding whether you have actually used best endeavours or reasonable endeavours, the courts will look at the circumstances when you came to perform the contract (even if those circumstances are unusual or unexpected).

 The general view is that an obligation to use best endeavours is more onerous than an obligation to use reasonable endeavours, but what do they actually mean?
 It's not an easy question to answer.